YucenXu/AndrewAgile/README.md

 1. Refer to [Google OAuth2 guide](backend/Deployment.md#google-oauth2), register another OAuth client for your local dev environment.

    "Authorized redirect URIs": `http://localhost:8000/oauth/complete/google-oauth2/`

+   Then add the generated client ID and secret in [config.ini.sample](backend/config.ini.sample#L10)

 2. Start the local Redis server.
 Use the command line interface if needed.